litikesh/amazon-clone/README.md

 # Amazon Clone

-Amazon Clone is the Fully functional Real custom made Web application that covers and entire E-commerece functionality from designing, User Authentication till Payments build using `React JS`, `Firebase`, `Redux` and `Stripe`.
+Amazon Clone is the Fully functional Real custom made Web application that covers and entire E-commerece functionality from designing, User Authentication till Payments build using `React JS`, `Firebase` and `Stripe`.

 ### Features